Facial Paralysis in Princeton and Monroe, NJ

 Your face, neck, eyes, ears and mouth will be thoroughly examined.
 Dr. Kay will also ask you several questions that are designed to narrow down what, when, where and how your condition began.
 He might order other tests or x-rays to help confirm his diagnosis or rule out more serious complications.

 Facial paralysis can be frightening, which is why you need a physician who is both caring and knowledgeable.
-Dr. Scott Kay of Princeton Otolaryngology Associates has been named “Top Doctor of the Metro Area” on a number of occasions, and will provide you with the best care possible.
+Dr. Scott Kay of Princeton Otolaryngology Associates has been named “Top Doctor of the Metro Area” on a number of occasions and will provide you with the best care possible.
 To schedule an appointment, contact his Central New Jersey area clinic, which serves the nearby communities of Princeton and Plainsboro.